 Also, rhyming in songs is just very impressive to do.
 It adds a lot to the art and creativity in a song and can be very impressive when done in ways that aren't common.

 With all that being said, rhyming is not a must when it comes to writing a song.
 Your song may benefit from not having a rhyming scheme depending on the song's intent.
-Obscure genres and styles really benefit from not following the trend of rhyming in a song.
+Obscure genres and styles benefit from not following the rhyming trend in a song.

 Kelly Clarkson's "Because Of You" has barely any rhymes in the song.
 People actually told her that the song wouldn't be a hit just because it didn't rhyme enough, and look at how she proved them wrong with this one!
 These heavy lyrics carry enough of the load without the need for a rhyme scheme to follow.